Skip to main content

 What Works Enhancing Quality Fund

-The 2025 Enhancing Quality Fund aims to promote continuous improvement and innovation using a process of problem-solving in prevention and early intervention services for children and young people.
-Successful applicants will support the What Works initiative to build on the development of implementation structures and learning harnessed from over a decade of investment in prevention and early intervention in order to improve outcomes for children, young people and their families.
+The 2025 Enhancing Quality Fund aimed to promote continuous improvement and innovation using a process of problem-solving in prevention and early intervention services for children and young people.
+The awardees will support the What Works initiative to build on the development of implementation structures and learning harnessed from over a decade of investment in prevention and early intervention in order to improve outcomes for children, young people and their families.

 What Works Building Evidence Fund